Hubury/TSpline/README.md

 Existing functions:
 1. compute points on curve or surface with parameters
 2. display NURBS curve and surface by libigl

-to be continued:
-1. readIO and writeIO
+3. readIO and writeIO
-2. knot insertion and knot removal
+4. knot insertion and knot removal
-3. degree elevation and degree reduction
+5. degree elevation and degree reduction
-4. NURBS curve and surface fitting
+6. NURBS curve and surface fitting
-5. T-Spline
+7. T-Spline skinning for surface and solid generation

 This project's cmake structure is from [libigl/libigl-example-project](https://github.com/libigl/libigl-example-project), which is a blank project example showing how to use libigl and cmake.